Back to Blog

 • You're competing against well-funded competitors with premium sites

-• Page speed is affecting conversions or SEO rankings
+• Page speed is measurably affecting conversions or SEO rankings

 • You want to own your platform, not rent it

-• You publish content frequently (daily or weekly)
+• You publish content frequently (daily or multiple posts per week)

 • You have design skills but not development skills

-• You want more control than Squarespace/Wix without code
+• You want more control than Squarespace or Wix without writing code

 • Performance matters but you're not ready for full custom